Global magnetohydrodynamic simulations of the inner regions of protoplanetary discs. I. Zero-net flux regime: Acknowledgements

 \section{Acknowledgements}

-This research was supported by a PhD studentship from the Science and Technology Facilities Council (STFC), grant number 2603337.
+The authors would like to thank the anonymous referee for useful comments that helped improve the manuscript.\\ This research was supported by a PhD studentship from the Science and Technology Facilities Council (STFC), grant number 2603337.
 This work was performed using resources provided by the Cambridge Service for Data Driven Discovery (CSD3), operated by the University of Cambridge Research Computing Service (www.csd3.cam.ac.uk), and funded by Dell EMC, Intel, and Tier-2 funding from the Engineering and Physical Sciences Research Council (capital grant EP/T022159/1), as well as DiRAC funding from the Science and Technology Facilities Council (www.dirac.ac.uk).
 This work also used the DiRAC Extreme Scaling service (Tursa) at the University of Edinburgh, managed by the Edinburgh Parallel Computing Centre on behalf of the STFC DiRAC HPC Facility.
 The DiRAC service at Edinburgh was funded by BEIS, UKRI, and STFC capital and operations grants.
 DiRAC is part of the UKRI Digital Research Infrastructure. \\ The simulations were run with versions \href{https://github.com/idefix-code/idefix/releases/tag/v1.1}{v1.1.0} and \href{https://github.com/idefix-code/idefix/releases/tag/v2.0.03}{v2.0.03} of \textsc{idefix}.
-The data were processed and plotted with Python via various libraries, in particular \href{https://github.com/numpy/numpy}{\textsc{numpy}}, \href{https://github.com/matplotlib/matplotlib}{\textsc{matplotlib}} and \href{https://github.com/scipy/scipy}{\textsc{scipy}}, and also the following project under development: \href{https://github.com/volodia99/nonos}{\textsc{nonos}} to analyse results from \textsc{idefix} simulations.
+The data were processed and plotted with \textsc{python} via various libraries, in particular \href{https://github.com/numpy/numpy}{\textsc{numpy}}, \href{https://github.com/matplotlib/matplotlib}{\textsc{matplotlib}} and \href{https://github.com/scipy/scipy}{\textsc{scipy}}, and also the following project under development: \href{https://github.com/volodia99/nonos}{\textsc{nonos}} to analyse results from \textsc{idefix} simulations.